No one likes a cold shower, but that’s exactly what you’re getting after a few minutes.

 If you’re thinking about replacing the water heater, read our article, Water Heater Buyers’ Guide – Tankless or Traditional?

-This may be the problem if…you’re problem has been more gradual, and your water heater has not been flushed every year.
+you’re problem has been more gradual, and your water heater has not been flushed every year.

 Sediment is loose minerals that have settled to the bottom of the water heater tank.
 Sediment comes from minerals and deposits naturally in our water supply.
 It includes sand, silt, rust, etc.